 Jake Park’s Teachable may seem not highly useful, but it definitely is.
 If you are injured, the Killer can clearly hear the character’s grunts, making it easy for him to find you.
 Iron Will makes those grunts completely silent on Tier 3.

-There were many situations where I only escaped the Killer because he couldn’t hear my gunts.
+There were many situations where I only escaped in the hatch because he couldn’t hear my gunts.

 #8 Spine Chill: